coveooss/SIGIR-ecom-data-challenge/README.md

 #### Data Description

 The dataset is provided as three big text files (`.csv`) - `browsing_train.csv`, `search_train.csv`, `sku_to_content.csv` - inside a `zip` archive containing an additional copy of the _Terms And Conditions_.
-The final dataset contains 36M events, and it is the first dataset of this kind to be released to the research community: please review the Data Challenge paper (WIP) for a comparison with existing datasets and for the motivations behind the release format.
+The final dataset contains 36M events, and it is the first dataset of this kind to be released to the research community: please review the Data Challenge paper for a comparison with existing datasets and for the motivations behind the release format.
 For your convenience, three sample files are included in the `start` folder, showcasing the data structure.
 Below, you will find a detailed description for each file.